top of page

 Along with teaching riding and photography, Lisa has turned her hand to making beautiful hand crafted leather good for horses, dogs and their owners.

 Lisa has always been adventurous and creative, but has rarely done things by the “rule-book” which has taught her some valuable life lessons.
-She says "I am still learning and hope I never stop."
+She says "I am always learning and hope I never stop."

 "Anything I do in life I want to do well, to the best of my ability, I’m not one for doing things half-heartedly."